Arena Test Case

 name="Friendly",

-criteria="Choose the winter of the more friendly contestant based on the input and actual output",
+criteria="Choose the winner of the more friendly contestant based on the input and actual output",

 evaluation_params=[